Kiran-Bose/supreme/README.md

 # supreme
-Bash script package to copy,move,delete files from phone,usb drive,local from terminal.(tested for ubuntu 18.04)
+Bash script package to copy,move,delete files from phone,usb drive,local from terminal(Tested for ubuntu 18.04).

 Download the deb package to any debian based system and install